© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cross in the churchyard of St Helen's Church is a scheduled monument protected by Historic England under reference 1012934.
 View the official record →

-Cross in the churchyard of St Helen's Church is a medieval stone cross located in Yorkshire.
+Cross in the churchyard of St Helen's Church is a medieval stone cross, likely dating from the fourteenth or fifteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012934.

 Cross in the churchyard of St Helen's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012934.